mspnp/aks-baseline-regulated/docs/deploy/11-gitops.md

    kubectl apply -k flux-system
    ```

    > The Flux CLI does have a built-in bootstrap feature.
 To ensure everyone using this walkthrough has a consistent experience (not one based on what version of Flux cli they may have installed), we've performed that bootstrap process more "manually" above via pre-generated manifest files.
 Also, you might consider doing the same with your production clusters; as all manifests you apply should be well-known, intentional, and auditable.
 Doing so will eliminate any guess work from what is or is not being deployed and leads to ultimate repeatability.
 It does mean that you'll manually be managing some manifests that could otherwise be managed in a more opaque way, and we suggest getting comfortable with that notion.
-You'll see this play out not just in Flux, but in Open Service Mesh, Falco, etc. Ensure you understand the risks associated with (and _benefits_ gained from) whatever _convenance_ solutions you bring to your cluster (Helm, cli "installer" commands, etc.) and you're comfortable with that layer of indirection bring introduced.
+You'll see this play out not just in Flux, but Falco, Kured, etc. Ensure you understand the risks associated with (and _benefits_ gained from) whatever _convenance_ solutions you bring to your cluster (Helm, cli "installer" commands, etc.) and you're comfortable with that layer of indirection bring introduced.

    Validate that Flux has been bootstrapped.